MaxMLang/mywebsite/content/about.md

 date: "12/31/2020"
 output: html_document
 ---

----
-author: Max Lang
-title: about
-date: '2021-01-01'
----
+### Life so far...
+- Breathing since 2001
+- Started studying Mandarin in Shanghai 2019
+- Got bored during lockdown in Singapore and started studying R Programming
+- Started Statistics B.Sc. at LMU Munich 2020

+### Passionate about...
+- Coding
+- Running (Half-Marathon, Marathon)
+- Chinese and Chinese culture
+- Books

+### Thinking about...
+- R and Python Projects
+- Chinese Characters
+- Making this world a little better everyday!

-# My Story
+## My Story
-## Why Statistics?
+#### Why Statistics?
 Asia was the reason.

 <img src="/./about_files/Me.png"
     style="max-width:28%;min-width:50px; float:right;"
     alt = "Me at Singapore"/>

 Since the winter semester 2020 I have been studying statistics at the LMU in Munich.
 I caught interest in studying statistics and the related tasks during my stay in China.
 After graduating from high school in 2019, I spent almost 4 months in Shanghai and 5 months in Singapore to learn Chinese (Mandarin).
 Due to the corona pandemic, I had to leave China in advance at the end of January 2020.
 Hence, I flew to Singapore to continue my course.